kingaranjoroge/ai-ethics/README.md

 # AI Ethics Assignment

-This repository contains a structured, multi-part AI Ethics assignment, covering theoretical foundations, real-world case analysis, practical dataset auditing, personal reflection, and policy drafting.
+In this repository is a structured, multi-part AI Ethics assignment, covering various fields including theoretical foundations, real-world case analysis, practical dataset auditing, personal reflection, and policy drafting.
 The materials are organized for clarity and ease of use, supporting both academic study and practical application.

 ## Repository Structure